 The White Rose Social Sciences Doctoral Training Partnership, accredited by the Economic and Social Research Council in 2016, is a collaboration across the social sciences at the Universities of Leeds, Sheffield, York, Bradford, Sheffield Hallam, Hull, and Manchester Metropolitan.

 The WRDTP is offering a range of social sciences PhD Studentships starting in September/October 2018.

 The awards on offer are either/or:

 +3 programme: funding for a three-year PhD (assumes that a student has already met the majority of the core social sciences research methods training requirements and that the PhD focus is largely on more advanced training)

 1+3 programme: an integrated Masters programme precedes the three-year PhD which will deliver the core social sciences research methods training requirements (e.g. MA Social Research)

 ALL awards are available for study part-time.

-The deadline for academic colleagues to submit a proposal for the following WRDTC ESRC Awards is 30 January 2017:
+The deadline for academic colleagues to submit a proposal for the following WRDTP ESRC Awards is 8 December 2017: